- The minimum wage should be raised.

-- The Minimum Wage Should be Raised to $15 an Hour
+- Should the Minimum Wage be Raised to a Living Wage of $15

 - Will raising the minimum wage result in higher costs for consumers as companies struggle to cover the payroll difference?60% say YES